acrlewis/Random/local-cloud-foundry.md

 	cf cs rabbitmq default test-rabbit

-### For some reason, when I rebuild everything and try to push an app, I get an error about a failed buildpack.
+For some reason, when I rebuild everything and try to push an app, I get an error about a failed buildpack.
 When I reset the deployment to CF, the app push works

 	cf apps
 	cf delete <app you deployed and it failed>
 	cd ~/workspace/bosh-lite
 	bosh deployment manifests/cf-manifest.yml

+### If you run into trouble
+Sometimes, you have to start over with the local cf install.
+In that case, this has worked for me:
+	cd ~/workspace/bosh-lite
+	vagrant destory -f
+	git pull
+	vagrant up
+	scripts/add-route
+    bosh upload stemcell latest-bosh-stemcell-warden.tgz
+    cd ~/workspace/cf-release
+    bosh upload release releases/cf-173.yml
+    cd ~/workspace/bosh-lite
+    ./scripts/make_manifest_spiff
+    bosh deployment manifests/cf-manifest.yml
+    bosh deploy
+    #enter yes to confirm

+Then follow the instructions starting with ### Install CLoudFoundry CLI and login